 12:00 - 1:30 pm: Panel 2 - "Common Ground: A Dialogue Across Decades of Student Activists at Michigan"

 Rackham Amphitheater (fourth floor).

-The Reverend Jesse Jackson will deliver the symposium's keynote speech, with welcome and introduction from President Mark Schlissel and Dean Susan M. Collins.
+The Rev. Jesse Jackson will deliver the symposium's keynote speech, with welcome and introduction from President Mark Schlissel and Dean Susan M. Collins.
 America's foremost civil rights leader reflects on the U.S. presidential election-and on the future of the struggle for economic, political, and social justice and peace.
 Q&A moderated by journalist Bankole Thompson.
 Student performances: social justice and the arts, with remarks from Aaron Dworkin, Dean of the School of Music, Theater, and Dance.

 Hosted by: the University of Michigan